28 Unique Things to Do in the West Midlands

 Read more: 17 Best Things to Do in Worcestershire by Plane Beauty

-#21.
+#22.
 Challenge Academy – Baggeridge Adventure

-For fun things to do West Midlands – Challenge Academy at Baggeridge Adventure Park offers an array of exciting outdoor adventure programs tailored to individuals of all ages and abilities.
+For more fun things to do West Midlands – Challenge Academy at Baggeridge Adventure Park offers an array of exciting outdoor adventure programs tailored to individuals of all ages and abilities.
 They prioritize creating positive experiences by understanding and managing each person’s comfort zone.

 From thrilling outdoor activities to learning opportunities, training, and resources, Challenge Academy ensures a diverse range of experiences to cater to everyone’s needs.
-Families and children can enjoy a day filled with fun, learning, inclusion, and affordability at this fantastic destination.

 All ranges of outdoor adventure experiences are available here, as well as learning opportunities, training, and resources to meet everyone’s needs.
-This is the perfect day out for families and for kids to unleash their energy.
-There will be fun, learning, inclusion, and affordability guaranteed at Challenge Academy.

 Challenge Academy – Baggeridge Adventure (Google Maps location)